Mental Health Wilderness First Aid

 What is tricky about being in a dual relationship with someone?
 One where you have two different roles -- say you're their guide, co-worker, teacher, water taxi driver, or supervisor -- AND you provide them a listening ear through a hard time one day.
 What if you have to give them some tough feedback the following week?
 Or what if you're a sounding board for their family woes, and you're also on a work crew with their cousin?

-Our upcoming guest speaker, Kate Pinsonneault, is a clinical counsellor and supervisor with decades of experience in everything from clinical trauma healing to infant mental health (yes, it's a thing!).
+Our guest speaker, Kate Pinsonneault, is a clinical counsellor and supervisor with decades of experience in everything from clinical trauma healing to infant mental health (yes, it's a thing!).
 Kate has also spent much of her life living on a boat and working in small, remote communities such as the float-home village of Echo Bay, B.C.

 Jobs are often seasonal in remote communities, and Kate knows what it means to juggle various roles from working as the Stewardship Coordinator overseeing salmon restoration programs, to running the Echo Bay general store pumping marine gas, cooking for a tree planting company, and being the special needs teacher at the one room school.
 Kate understands what it's like to be part of a remote community that is rugged, resilient, and also has some particular vulnerabilities.
 "If you’re hurt and there's weather, you’re not getting out and the helicopter's not coming in.
 As a community you become resilient through being interdependent on each other."